 The fish community downriver of GCD has been monitored by AGFD using electrofishing methods since the early 1980s (Maddux and others, 1987), and since 1977 using angler surveys.
 Monitoring of the fish population via electrofishing was standardized in 1991.
 The long-term monitoring program is designed to detect population level changes in the rainbow trout fishery utilizing minimal sampling and has provided long-term trend data used to manage the rainbow trout fishery (McKinney and others, 2001; Makinster and others, 2011).
 This program underwent refinements following PEPs in 2000, 2009, and 2016 (Anders and others, 2001; Bradford and others, 2009).
-The 2016 PEP recommended continuing to collect long-term trend data in Lees Ferry (this project) while also incorporating mark-recapture methods into the sampling design to estimate vital rates (Project Element H.2).
+The 2016 PEP recommended continuing to collect long-term trend data in Lees Ferry (this project) while also continuing to estimate population size and vital rates through more intensive mark-recapture methods (Project Element H.2).

 The objective of this project is to track the status and trends of rainbow trout in the Lees Ferry reach of the Colorado River and to continue gathering long-term trend data on trout relative abundance, size composition, distribution, and recruitment as well as angler satisfaction and catch quality.
-As such, this project provides data that directly informs management decisions within the Recreational Experience and Rainbow Trout Fishery LTEMP resource goals; however, sampling also indirectly provides data information on the status of the Other Native Fish and Non-native Invasive Species resource goals.
+As such, this project provides data that directly informs management decisions within the Recreational Experience and Rainbow Trout Fishery LTEMP resource goals; however, sampling also indirectly provides information related to the Nonnative Invasive Species resource goal.